-Performance outcomes Acceptable outcomes Applicant response Development within the Medium landscape value are Development within the Medium landscape value area PO2 Development within Medium landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; AO2.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
+Performance outcomes Acceptable outcomes Applicant response Development within the Medium landscape value are Development within the Medium landscape value area PO2 Development within Medium landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road, lookout or other public place by an existing natural AO2.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
 Note - Height is inclusive of the roof height.
-AO2.2 Development is screened from view from N/A The application does not propose any physical development that would detract from (b) is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 5 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and roads or other public places by an existing natural landform or an existing native vegetation buffer.
-AO2.3 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: the site's landscape values.
-The application does not propose any physical development that would detract from the site's landscape values. visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (a) development follows the natural; contours of the site;(b) buildings are split level or suspended floor construction, or a combination of the two; the site of landscape values. (e) avoids detrimental impacts on landscape values and excessive changes to the natural landform as a result of the location, position on site, scale, design and alignment of earthworks, roads, driveways, retaining walls and other on-ground or in-ground infrastructure; (c) lightweight materials are used to areas with suspended floors.
-Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs. (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment of telecommunications facilities, electricity towers, poles and lines and other tall infrastructure; (g) extractive industry operations are avoided, or where they cannot be avoided, are screened from view.
+AO2.2 Development is screened from view from roads or other public places by an existing natural landform or an existing native N/A Proposed development is consistent with existing surrounding development and complies with PO2. landform or native vegetation, or will be effectively screened by native vegetation within 5 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape values and excessive changes to the natural landform as a result of the location, position on site, scale, design and alignment of earthworks, roads, driveways, retaining walls and other on-ground or in-ground infrastructure; vegetation buffer.
+AO2.3 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the site; (b) buildings are split level or suspended floor construction, or a combination of the two; (c) lightweight materials are used to areas with suspended floors.
+Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs.
+N/A (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment of telecommunications facilities, electricity towers, poles and lines and other tall infrastructure; (g) extractive industry operations are avoided, or where they cannot be avoided, are screened from view.
 AO2.4 The external features, walls and roofs of buildings and structures have a subdued and non-reflective palette.
 Note - Examples of suitable colours include shades of green, olive green, blue green, grey green, green blue, indigo, brown, blue grey, and green yellow.
 N/A AO2.5